Multilingual SEO: How Not To Get Lost In Translation

 According to the 2016 census, more than 500,000 Australians speak Mandarin at home.
 That number is only increasing, with the number of Mandarin speakers in Australia rising by more than 50% in just five years, making them an important linguistic demographic.

-Impress!ve is proud to call many of Australia’s top businesses – including Roll’d, Misha Collection and Horner – our clients.
-Our slogan is “Impressive by name.
+First Page Australia is proud to call many of Australia’s top businesses – including Roll’d, Misha Collection and Horner – our clients.
+Our slogan is “First Page Australia by name.
 Astounding by reputation” and it’s one we stand by.

-Let’s say that tomorrow, Impress!ve reached out to those half a million Mandarin speakers, looking to make them our clients.
+Let’s say that tomorrow, First Page Australia reached out to those half a million Mandarin speakers, looking to make them our clients.

 And without a Mandarin language version of our website, those half a million Mandarin speakers have to view our website through Google Translate.